Above: Image courtesy of BET

 The fear of being Black in America contrasts with messages of hope through Young Gifted and Black by Jennifer Hudson and Lonr imagining the possibilities of longevity of Black people.
 Lonr repeats, “I hope so.”
 This becomes a wish to transcend the ills of this world, as Black people experience it.

 BET celebrates the lives and bodies of work of tremendous individuals who impact the culture.
 They did Little Richard justice by maintaining his spirit in the performance of Tutti Frutti with a contemporary flair.
 All I got to say is “yes” to the gold suits and bow ties, honey!

 Additionally, the tribute to Kobe Bryant by Lil Wayne was well done.
 One of Kobe’s quotes was “to be the best, you try best.”
+After all, Kobe was considered one of the most successful US sportsmen of all time, with many top 10 sportsbooks paying tribute to him by ceasing betting out of respect after his death.
 The rapper’s upbeat song, filled with basketball references and colloquialisms that are adopted into our culture, showcased the cultural mark that Kobe makes even after his life.
 The legacies of all these amazing influencers precede them and shift Black people to think of art, pursuing passion, and expressions of joy as immortality.